omidmnezami/Engagement-Recognition/README.md

     ````

 ### Test Engagement Model
-1. Download the [trained model](https://cloudstor.aarnet.edu.au/plus/s/i3oPqcjXhG7Ymva) on the ER dataset
+1. Download and untar the [trained model](https://cloudstor.aarnet.edu.au/plus/s/i3oPqcjXhG7Ymva) on the ER dataset
 2. Create a directory called 'model'
 3. Place the downloaded model in the the directory
 4. Run the model's script: